 Debris – If you’re noticing your brakes squeaking more than usual, it could be due to debris build-up on the pads.
 This can happen when riding through wet and dirty conditions, as water and mud can splash up onto the rim or rotor and then transfer onto the pads.
 If left unchecked, this debris can eventually cause poor braking performance.
 To keep your brakes in good working order, be sure to clean them regularly and inspect for any build-up of debris.

 If you want to get better access to the pads on your bicycle, take the wheel out of the frame.
 Then, use a coarse piece of sandpaper to remove the top layer of the pad.
 You may see bits of metal, along with other debris, caked into the pad.
 Remove all of this so that you are left with just straight rubber.
 You shouldn’t have to take too much off, but if you do and there isn’t much pad left, just replace it.
 It’s easier to replace stuff ahead of time, because if you wear the pad all the way through, it can damage the rim.

 The harder material of disc brake pads means they don’t sand well with sandpaper, so you’ll want to try scraping any debris or oils off the pad with a rag or rubbing alcohol.
 This is a bit more involved, but if you can take the pads out of the caliper to do it, it may be worth it just to replace them at this point.

 What’s The Difference Between Rim And Disc Brakes?

 Brakes On The Rims

 Because contamination is a common source of squeaky brakes, make sure the rims are free of oil and grime and scrub them thoroughly with a degreaser if necessary.
-After that, please make certain the brake blocks themselves are clean and free of dirt or grit.
+After that, please ensure the brake blocks are clean and free of dirt or grit.